Ohio Offer In Compromise: Eligibility, Requirements, & Process

 The following are the requirements for submitting an Offer in Compromise:

 - The taxpayer must complete and submit an Offer-in-Compromise application.
-Taxpayers can find the Offer in Compromise application here.
+Taxpayers can request it by contacting the OIC Unit at 614-779-0105

 - The taxpayer must be current with all tax return filing and estimated payment requirements